Nunkiii/node-fits/README.md

 ### To build:

-The `node-fits` module has been successfully compiled and tested on gnu/linux and on MaxOS. node-gyp is used as the building tool.
+The `node-fits` module has been successfully compiled and tested on gnu/linux and on MacOS. node-gyp is used as the building tool.
 Other platforms have not been tested yet.

 You will need to install the development versions of libpng and libcfitsio (called libpng12-dev and libcfitsio3-dev on debian systems).